gamesbook/protograf/docs/source/card_decks.rst

 ------------------
 `↑ <table-of-contents-crddk_>`_

-The ``T()`` command causes the name of a column to be replaced by its equivalent value for that card.
+The ``T()`` command causes the name of a :ref:`Data() <the-data-command>` column to be replaced by its equivalent value for that card.

 To use this command, simply enclose the name of the data column in curly brackets - ``"{{...}}"``.
 Remember that this name **is** case-sensitive.

-This example shows how to use the command, with reference to the ``Data`` from `Data Example #5 Lists`_.
-The text appearing at the top of all cards is derived from the **Name** column:
+This example shows how to use the command, with reference to the ``Data`` from `Data Example 5.
+Lists`_.

+The text, which will appear at the bottom of all of the cards, is derived from the *Name* column:

 .. code:: python

     Card("all", text(text=T("{{ Name }}"), x=3.3, y=7.5, font_size=18))

-Data from the column can also be mixed in with other text or values:
+Data from the column can also be mixed in with other text or values, for example:

 .. code:: python